elg1e/elg1e-Vintage/README.md

 ## Known Issues

 During development, I encountered an issue with the password reset feature.
 Pressing the Display Unlock Captcha button allowed me to send the emails through for a short period of time.
 However, after a certain period the Display Unlock Captcha seemed to reset and I would have to reauthorise the website.
-After speaking with technical support, they highlighted the known issue with Django SMTP with Gmail.
+After speaking with tutor support, they highlighted the known issue with Django SMTP with Gmail.

 # Responsive Design